Sergej-Popov/tremolo/README.md

 - Scrollbars have a transparent track and respond to the mouse wheel when hovering over a sticky note.
 - Pasting text always inserts plain text.
 When editing a sticky note the paste goes into the note instead of creating a new one.
 - Select a pasted object and press **Delete** to remove it.
+- Use the brush tool to draw very smooth strokes that get thicker as you draw slower.
+A dropdown lets you set a fixed stroke width instead of pressure.
+Drawings can be moved, resized and rotated.
 - Quickly add predefined chords or scales or display all notes.
 - Choose sticky note colour from the palette in the header when a sticky note is selected.
 - Change sticky note text alignment using the header buttons when a note is selected.
 - Set a fixed font size for a sticky note from the header dropdown or choose "Auto" for automatic sizing (6–48px in even steps).
+- When brush mode is active a dropdown sets stroke thickness, or choose "Auto" for pressure-based width.
 - Toggle debug mode with **d** to show extra info, crosses over elements, and a debug panel with coordinates and rotation angles.

 ## Hotkeys